-If you’re looking for free things to do around the Bay Area, especially during the rain — or need ideas for fun cheap things to do with kids — the region has dozens of museums — ranging from immersive experiences at the Conservatory of Flowers in San Francisco, to planetariums and giant telescopes at the Chabot Space and Science Center in Oakland, and extensive art collections at the San José Museum of Art.
+If you’re looking for free things to do in the Bay Area, especially during the rain — or need ideas for fun cheap things to do with kids — our region has dozens of museums, ranging from immersive experiences at the Conservatory of Flowers in San Francisco, to planetariums and giant telescopes at the Chabot Space and Science Center in Oakland, plus extensive art collections at the San José Museum of Art.

 Visiting a museum when you’re paying full price can be expensive, especially with a larger family.
 But there are several ways to find free or low-cost tickets for Bay Area museums, from regular free days to using your library card or your EBT card.